Browse by musical

 [AARON BURR]

-How does a bastard, orphan, son of a whore and a Scotsman, dropped in the middle of a forgotten
+How does a bastard, orphan, son of a whore and a

-spot in the Caribbean by Providence, impoverished in squalor
+Spot in the Caribbean by Providence, impoverished in squalor

-grow up to be a hero and a scholar?
+Grow up to be a hero and a scholar?

 [JOHN LAURENS]

-The Ten Dollar, founding father without a father
+The ten-dollar Founding Father without a father

 Got a lot farther by working a lot harder